tjrich/merlynn-assessment/README.md

 ## Addtional Information

 Unfortunately I was not able to complete the entire assessment within the time given due to work and religious commitments.
-Therefore no additional features or functionality was added, only Task 1a is working.
+No additional features or functionality was added, only Task 1a is functional.